 Philadelphia is known as the birthplace of America, and millions of people visit the city every year to see historic and patriotic sites like Independence Hall, the Liberty Bell, and Valley Forge.

-However, moving beyond the major sites of the Independence National Historic District, there are many other places in and around downtown Philadelphia that can teach you about the history of America’s founding and leave you feeling a bit more patriotic in the process.
+However, moving beyond the major sites of the Independence National Historic District and the Museum of the American Revolution, there are many other places in and around downtown Philadelphia that can teach you about the history of America’s founding and leave you feeling a bit more patriotic in the process.